 Building a sales funnel is not high on most sales people’s lists of things to do.

-And that’s a shame, because building a sales funnel is the key foundation for success in sales.
+First thing to understand is – building a sales funnel is the key foundation for any and all success in sales.

 In fact, skills and product/service aside, I believe that building a sales funnel that delivers regular orders, high profit, good quality, high value customers is the single most important activity in any sales team.

 You can find out exactly how to do this and how high performing sales people get the sales results they do by clicking here

 Now, thinking of building a sales funnel, there are two big realities that lots of sales people struggle with:

 1. sales people typically hate prospecting, which means that

 2. they’ll chase any lead rather than focus on engaging the lead that will deliver on short and long term revenue goals